Online Conveyancing in Devon

 First, fill in our conveyancing quote form for conveyancing in Devon.
 You can find the links at the top of this page.

-Whether you're moving to Devon or away from Devon to somewhere else, our conveyancing team can help you do so with the minimum of fuss and inconvenience.
+Whether you're moving to Devon or away from Devon, our conveyancing team can help you do so with the minimum of fuss and inconvenience.

 Fees for conveyancing in Devon

 Our fees are transparent and, so long as the situation does not change (for example so long as your property doesn't turn out to be leasehold when we thought it was freehold) the fee we quote is the fee you will be charged.

 All our conveyancing fees are dependent on the nature and value of the transaction, so we naturally charge a bit more for more complicated and high value work.
 However, the fee charged will be the same for a customer in Newcastle as it would be for someone in London, or indeed in Devon.

 There are some aspects of our conveyancing fees that we can't change.
 Fees charged by other bodies such as HM Land Registry, or by HMRC for Stamp Duty Land Tax (SDLT) are out of our control and will be the same no matter who you use for your conveyancing.